invalidusernamecalled/ping_range/README.md

 #### If you are on Windows 11, please set your default terminal as "Windows Console Host" for a pleasant experience.
 Thank you!

-I oppose the following ideas/ideologies
+##I oppose the following ideas/ideologies
 - Western supremacy/hegemony/exceptionalism/hypocrisy/convenience
 - Hindu political fascist parties
 - Zionist racism and Zionism
+I am Christian.
+If you are a christian you can not have any cent of these in you.

 I oppose War generally, and I hate any body who has even a twiddled tid or cent of any of these venomous ideologies.